 The Conference will be followed by a Flag-raising ceremony in Burlington to celebrate the Francophonie sponsored by the Alliance Française.

-Community College of Vermont, Conseil des Abénakis d’Odanak, ECHO Leahy Center for Lake Champlain, Elnu Abenaki Tribe, Lake Champlain Basin Program, Lake Champlain Committee, Lake Champlain Maritime Museum, Lake Champlain Regional Chamber of Commerce, Lake Champlain Sea Grant Program, Saint Michael’s College, Vermont Agency of Commerce, Vermont Division of Historic Preservation, Vermont Folk Life Center, Vermont Historical Society, UVM Humanities Center, UVM History Department, UVM College of Arts & Sciences, UVM Silver Special Collections Library, Vermont Alliance for the Social Studies, and the Vermont Historical Society.
+Community College of Vermont, Conseil des Abénakis d’Odanak, ECHO Leahy Center for Lake Champlain, Elnu Abenaki Tribe, Lake Champlain Basin Program, Lake Champlain Committee, Lake Champlain Maritime Museum, Lake Champlain Regional Chamber of Commerce, Lake Champlain Sea Grant Program, Saint Michael’s College, Vermont Agency of Commerce, Vermont Council on World Affairs, Vermont Division of Historic Preservation, Vermont Folk Life Center, Vermont Historical Society, UVM Humanities Center, UVM History Department, UVM College of Arts & Sciences, UVM Silver Special Collections Library, and the Vermont Alliance for the Social Studies.

 Government of Canada, Quebec Government, Center for Research of Vermont, Canadian Studies Program, Humanities Center, Environmental Program, Department of History, UVM Historic Preservation Program, Rubenstein School of Environment and Natural Resources, Office of the Vice-President of Research, College of Engineering and Math Sciences, Pomerleau Real Estate